ibm-cloud-docs/key-protect/settings-key-create-import-access.md

 1. [Retrieve your authentication credentials to work with the API](/docs/key-protect?topic=key-protect-set-up-api).

-    To enable and disable keyCreateImportAccess policies, you must be assigned a _Manager_ access policy for your {{site.data.keyword.keymanagementserviceshort}}
+    To enable keyCreateImportAccess policies, you must be assigned a _Manager_ access policy for your {{site.data.keyword.keymanagementserviceshort}}
     instance.
 To learn how IAM roles map to
     {{site.data.keyword.keymanagementserviceshort}} service actions, check out